Skip to main content

 Choose your own role name, password, and database name.
 Ownership is what lets aisix create objects in public and add the auth schema on first boot.

-The password is embedded in a postgres:// connection URL, so characters such as +, /, and = (common in openssl rand -base64 output) can break the DSN unless they are percent-encoded.
+Use a URL-safe password because the password is embedded in a PostgreSQL connection URL.
+Characters such as +, /, and = can break the DSN unless they are percent-encoded.
 Generate a URL-safe value instead, for example with openssl rand -hex 24.
 See On-Premises Deployment.

 \c aisix_cloud